Manraj29/DocAI/README.md

-# 🧠 DocAI: Document Validation System
+# DocAI: Document Validation System

-**DocuIntel** is an intelligent document processing pipeline that leverages GenAI and traditional NLP to extract, classify, validate, and answer questions about documents.
+**DocAI** is an intelligent document processing pipeline that leverages GenAI and traditional NLP to extract, classify, validate, and answer questions about documents.
 It supports multiple file types (PDF, DOCX, TXT, JPG, PNG), integrates AI agents for field extraction and rule validation, and provides a streamlined UI for interaction, query handling, and results visualization.

 ---